New Japanese imperial era Reiwa takes name from ancient poetry

 The three decades of the Heisei era saw the collapse of Japan’s frothy “bubble” economy, years of economic stagnation, a series of natural disasters and the spread of social media.

-Reporting by Linda Sieg and Elaine Lies; Writing by Malcolm Foster; Editing by Chang-Ran Kim and Darren Schuettler
+Reporting by Linda Sieg, Elaine Lies and Kaori Kaneko; Writing by Malcolm Foster and Elaine Lies; Editing by Chang-Ran Kim and Darren Schuettler